MaheshwarReddyGoli/assignment2-goli/README.md

 # Directions for traveling from Maryville to Vemullapalli.
   1. Catch a Cab from Maryville to Kansas-city Airport.
-  2. Take a flight to Chicago and catch the connecting flight to Hyderabad, India.
+  2. Travel by flights:
+     1. First flight from kansas-city airport to chicago.
+     2. Second flight from chicago to hyderabad.
-  3. Come out from the airport and catch a Airport Bus to MGBS.
+  3. Come out from the airport and catch the following buses:
-  4. From MGBS, change to other bus to vemullapalli.
+     1. Airport Bus to MGBS.
+     2. MGBS to Vemullapalli.
+  4. After dropping in vemuallapalli, take a short walk to Home.

 * list of items to be purchased:
   * Groceries: